The Society: Our Mission & Values

 The Bibliographical Society of America (BSA) is the oldest scholarly society in North America dedicated to the study of books and manuscripts as physical objects.
 It was organized in 1904 and incorporated in 1927 with the principal objectives of promoting bibliographical research and issuing bibliographical publications.
 These objectives have been and continue to be accomplished through a broad array of activities, including meetings, lectures, and fellowship programs, as well as the publishing of books and the Papers of the Bibliographical Society of America (PBSA), North America’s leading bibliographical journal.
 The Society is open to all those interested in bibliographical problems and projects, and its membership includes bibliographers, librarians, professors, students, booksellers, and collectors worldwide.
-Libraries are welcome as institutional members (see the Society’s by-laws.)

 The majority of the Society’s members are from the United States and Canada, but most European countries, Japan, Korea, Australia, and New Zealand are also represented, together with institutions in Brazil, India, Israel, Saudi Arabia, and Zimbabwe.

 Annual membership dues (January to December only) are $80 for Partner membership, $125 for Sustaining membership, $250 for Leadership membership, $500 for Advancing membership, and $1,250 for a personal life membership.
 Emerging membership is available to bibliographers under 35 years of age, and costs $25 annually.

 All members receive a subscription to our quarterly journal, Papers of the Bibliographical Society of America, and discounts on the Society’s other publications, as well as a 30% discount on all books published or distributed by the University of Chicago Press.
 Members’ subscriptions include the latest issues in print and e-Book formats, as well as online access to the full run of the journal (coming soon).
 Further information about the Society may be obtained from: